 Cable locks are made of woven aircraft cable and generally have a vinyl coating to reduce the risk of corrosion.
-Because a lot of this cable is treated with a lubricant to further reduce corrosion, be careful when handling it without the vinyl coating or sleeve; this cable can be messy to handle if you decide to DIY your cable bike lock.
+Because a lot of this cable is treated with a lubricant to minimize corrosion further, be careful when handling it without the vinyl coating or sleeve; this cable can be messy to take if you decide to DIY your cable bike lock.

 At both ends of your cable lock is a loop for either the bar of your D-lock or a keyed or combination lock.
-Do not use just a cable lock when securing your bike; one snip with the bolt cutters and your bike is gone.
+Do not use a cable lock when securing your bike; one snip with the bolt cutters, and your bike is gone.

 However, if you pair a cable lock with a D-lock, thieves will have to put in a lot of time and fiddling getting things apart, which increases their risk and your security.

 A chain lock is looped similarly to a cable lock in combination with a D-lock or a padlock.
-Chain locks need to be ground through rather than snipped, which adds another layer of security.
+Chain locks need to be ground through rather than snipped, adding another security layer.

 Again, any bike lock can be busted open or cut with the right tools and time.
-However, if you’re securing your bike with other bikes, a chain lock, and D-lock combination means that your bike will be more of a hassle to steal.
+However, if you’re securing your bike with other bikes, a chain lock and D-lock combination means your bike will be more of a hassle to steal.

-A folding lock is a great option for those who love to travel with their bikes.
-Many folding bike locks can also be mounted to the frame of your bike with little to no rattling on bumpy cobbles or bricks.
+A folding lock is an excellent option for those who love to travel with their bikes.
+Many folding bike locks can also be mounted to your bike’s frame with little to no rattling on bumpy cobbles or bricks.

-Most folding locks are medium security; because of the way they’re built, there are built-in prying spots for thieves to get in and bust up the lock to get away with your bike.
+Most folding locks are medium security; because of the way they’re built, there are built-in prying spots for thieves to get in and break up the lock to get away with your bike.

-However, if you can use a D-ring to secure the frame and perhaps the back tire, you can use a folding lock to loop around another securing member and the front wheel, again, causing more delays for thieves and turning your bike into the one that nobody has the time to steal.
+However, suppose you can use a D-ring to secure the frame and perhaps the back tire.
+In that case, you can use a folding lock to loop around another securing member and the front wheel, again causing more delays for thieves and turning your bike into one nobody has the time to steal.

 Best locations to lock your bike

-Time is one of the best tools a bike thief will use to bust up your lock or strip off your best gear.
-On a quiet side street, a thief will have time to work through multiple locks.
-In a busy space with lots of traffic, such as a train station, a bike thief will have a lot of camouflage while they work to overcome your locks.
+Time is one of the best tools a bike thief will use to break up your lock or strip off your best gear.
+A thief will have time to work through multiple locks on a quiet side street.
+In a busy space with lots of traffic, such as a train station, a bike thief will have a lot of camouflage while trying to overcome your locks.

-Using locks that require an electronic tool such as a grinder or a drill is a good start to protecting your bike.
-These tools mean that a potential thief has to make a lot of noise and draw a lot of attention to themselves.
-Additionally, a hearty D-lock that has to be busted open with a sizable prying tool will direct the thief toward an easier target.
+Using locks that require an electronic tool, such as a grinder or a drill, is an excellent start to protecting your bike.
+These tools mean that potential thieves have to make a lot of noise and draw attention to themselves.
+A hearty D-lock that has to be busted open with a sizable prying tool will direct the thief toward an easier target.

 You also want to bind your bike to something that can’t be cut, such as street rails or handrails.
 A stout wooden post is not a good option.
-An open-top bollard can also be easily overcome; if the lock is too loose, all the thief needs to do is lift your bike over the top of the bollard.
+An open-top bollard can also be easily overcome; if the lock is too loose, the thief must lift your bike over the top of the bollard.

 If at all possible, lock your bike somewhere that is highly visible.
-If there’s a security guard in the area, it’s a good spot and thieves will go to the next block.
-If there are security cameras trained on the area, even if it’s just a doorbell calendar, you do have some recourse to spot the thief.
+If there’s a security guard in the area, it’s a good spot, and thieves will go to the next block.
+If security cameras are trained in the area, even if it’s just a doorbell calendar, you have some recourse to spot the thief.

-Once you find a spot that is highly visible and easy for you to access quickly so you’re not assumed to be a thief, it’s time to build your locking style.
+Once you find a spot that is highly visible and easy to access quickly, so you’re not assumed to be a thief, it’s time to build your locking style.

 Talk to your employer about creating a secure place for folks to lock their bikes.
-Once you demonstrate that a bike commute can work, your co-workers may choose to ride as well.
+Once you demonstrate that a bike commute can work, your co-workers may also choose to ride.
 A secure spot to lock up and a camera focused on the bike-locking storage area will deter thieves.

-It should be noted that nothing will stop a really determined thief focused on taking your bike, but your locking technique can slow them down enough that hopefully a security professional will notice and send the thief off.
+It should be noted that nothing will stop a really determined thief focused on taking your bike.
+Still, your locking technique can slow them down enough that a security professional will hopefully notice and send the thief off.

 Finally, loop the front wheel into a cable, a chain, or a folding lock.
 If you have a pannier or a canvas carrying bag on the front of your bike, make sure that you have reserved space just for these locks.

-If you are worried that your bike is going to be stripped over the course of the day, carry a backpack with dedicated space and weight tolerance for your bike locks.
+If you are worried that your bike will be stripped over the course of the day, carry a backpack with dedicated space and weight tolerance for your bike locks.

 Other tips and tricks

 Make sure that your bike lock is weather tolerant of your specific conditions.
 If you ride in the winter, make sure your bike lock is water tolerant and rust-proof.
-If you ride in sandy conditions or extremely dry conditions, follow instructions on the best way to prevent sand and gravel build-up inside your locks.
-Any signs of corrosion on the outside of your lock will let thieves know that the inside of the lock is weakened.
+If you ride in sandy or extremely dry conditions, follow instructions on preventing sand and gravel build-up inside your locks.
+Any signs of corrosion on the outside of your lock will let thieves know that the inside is weakened.

-Look for the “Sold Secure” rating to confirm that your lock is covered by insurers.
-Bikes are not cheap and if it’s your main mode of transportation, the highest quality locks are well worth the money.
+Look for the “Sold Secure” rating to confirm that insurers cover your lock.
+Bikes are not cheap, and if it’s your main mode of transportation, the highest quality locks are well worth the money.

-If you have costly components on your bike, thieves may well strip away the high-quality gear and leave you with frames and wheels.
-To avoid theft or stripping, consider having a basic bike that you ride in and lock up each day.
+If you have costly components on your bike, thieves may strip away the high-quality gear and leave you with frames and wheels.
+To avoid theft or stripping, consider having a basic bike you ride in and lock up daily.
 Use your high-end bike for weekend touring and entertaining rides.